24 Jul 2024 | Professional golf | Tournaments | Golf Australia |

 The lowdown: New to the world of over-50s golf, the Victorian has shown plenty in his debut year in America on the PGA Tour Champions where Allan has seven top-25 finishes so far in 2024.

-The majors haven’t been the happiest hunting ground so far for the 2002 Australian Open this year, however, having played extensively in Europe early in his career and with his Sandbelt golf background, expect Allan to have a good week here.
+The majors haven’t been the happiest hunting ground so far for the 2002 Australian Open winner this year, however, having played extensively in Europe early in his career and with his Sandbelt golf background, expect Allan to have a good week here.

 A hard worker and terrific putter, Allan will find plenty of fairways and his ball flight control in the wind will be a major positive this week.